vinc3PO/ebayKleinanzeigenAlert/README.md

 # ebayKleinanzeigenAlert - (ebAlert)
-Small CLI program that will send you an a Telegram message new posts on the a specific link.
+Small CLI program that will send you an a Telegram message for every new posts on the specific links of the Ebay Kleinanzeigen website.

 ## Install
 * Hard code you telegram API and messageID on the the telegramclass.py file.